 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors in a prior transaction may be materially diluted by subsequent sales.
 Additionally, any such sales may result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to those of holders of our common stock.
 Further, any future sales of our common stock by us or resales of our common stock by our existing stockholders or the perception that such sales could occur could cause the market price of our common stock to decline.
 In January 2017, we entered into an ATM facility with Cowen, under which we may offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$25.0 million.
-As of August 2, 2017, we have sold 14,300 shares of our common stock under the ATM facility for gross proceeds of \$163,000.
+As of November 3, 2017, we have sold 14,300 shares of our common stock under the ATM facility for gross proceeds of \$0.2 million.

 Pursuant to our Amended and Restated 2014 Equity Incentive Plan, or 2014 Plan, we are authorized to grant equity awards consisting of shares of our common stock to our employees, directors and consultants.
-As of June 30, 2017, we had 574,789 shares of common stock reserved for future issuance under our 2014 Plan and options to purchase up to an aggregate of 2,214,547 shares of common stock outstanding.
+As of September 30, 2017, we had 579,159 shares of common stock reserved for future issuance under our 2014 Plan and options to purchase up to an aggregate of 2,171,663 shares of common stock outstanding.
 The number of shares available for future grant under our 2014 Plan will automatically increase on January 1 of each year by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
 On January 1, 2017, an automatic increase pursuant to the 2014 Plan occurred, resulting in 854,709 additional shares available for future grant under the 2014 Plan.
 In addition, we may grant or provide for the grant of rights to purchase shares of our common stock pursuant to our 2015 Employee Stock Purchase Plan, or ESPP.
-As of June 30, 2017, we had 238,705 shares of common stock reserved for future issuance under our ESPP.
+As of September 30, 2017, we had 238,705 shares of common stock reserved for future issuance under our ESPP.
 The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
 In December 2016, the board of directors elected not to automatically increase the number of shares of our common stock reserved for issuance under the ESPP in January 2017.

-In connection with the Term A Loan, warrants to purchase up to 33,988 shares of our common stock at an exercise price of \$3.31 per share remain outstanding as of June 30, 2017 and if we borrow under Term B Loan, upon the funding of Term B Loan, we will issue to the lenders additional warrants to purchase shares of our common stock.
+In addition, warrants to purchase up to 33,988 shares of our common stock at an exercise price of \$3.31 per share are outstanding as of September 30, 2017.

 Any future grants of options, warrants or other securities exercisable or convertible into our common stock, or the exercise or conversion of such shares, and any sales of such shares in the market, could have an adverse effect on the market price of our common stock.